 Sometimes, simply demonstrating one of these points is enough to show pain and suffering.
 Even if the accident was minor, your injuries can still impact your daily life in a big way, and you deserve compensation for the pain and suffering that causes.

-If you (and your lawyer) and the insurance company cannot agree on a value for pain and suffering injuries, a judge or jury may decide what you should be awarded.
+If you, your lawyer, and the insurance company cannot agree on a value for pain and suffering injuries, a judge or jury may decide what you should be awarded.
 It can be difficult for them to come up with a set value, so it’s best to keep track of all expenses.
 Save all medical bills and evidence of doctor visits, physical therapy, and more.

 Get a Free Consultation With a Georgia Car Accident Lawyer

 Contact us today for a FREE consultation.
 We’ll look at the details of your case, discuss how we can help, and come up with a plan of action.
-To get your FREE consultation today, call us at (404) 400-4000 or contact us online.
+To get started, call us at (404) 400-4000 or contact us online.